-Immigration fraud takes many forms, and it can be committed by foreign nationals and by non-attorneys advertising immigration services alike.
-Immigration fraud committed by foreign nationals ranges from using false documents to enter the United States to enter into a marriage for the purpose of obtaining a green card.
-In all cases, foreign nationals who misrepresent facts for the purpose of obtaining immigration benefits are likely to face serious consequences.
+Immigration fraud takes many forms, and foreign nationals and non-attorneys advertising immigration services can commit it.
+Immigration fraud committed by foreign nationals ranges from using false documents to enter the United States to entering a marriage to obtain a green card.
+In all cases, foreign nationals who misrepresent facts to obtain immigration benefits are likely to face serious consequences.

-Marriage fraud refers to a situation in which a citizen or legal permanent resident marries a foreign national for the purpose of securing an immigration benefit.
+Marriage fraud is when a citizen or legal permanent resident marries a foreign national to secure an immigration benefit.
 In other words, this is where United States citizens and foreign nationals enter into fake marriages for the sake of green cards.

-The consequences of making misrepresentations or entering into a fake marriage include imprisonment for up to five years, or a fine of up to $250,000.00, or both.
-Additionally, if you are found to have made a misrepresentation on an application for a benefit, or committed fraud, you will be barred from seeking any immigration benefit forever.
+The consequences of misrepresentations or entering into a fake marriage include imprisonment for up to five years, a fine of up to $250,000.00, or both.
+Additionally, if you are found to have misrepresented an application for a benefit or committed fraud, you will be barred from seeking any immigration benefit forever.

-If you have been accused of immigration fraud, you should reach out to our office immediately.
-It is vitat that you sit down with one of our Philadelphia Immigration Lawyers for a free, confidential consultation.
+You should contact our office immediately if you have been accused of immigration fraud.
+You must sit with one of our lawyers for a free, confidential consultation.
 Effective, aggressive representation in this matter is crucial.

-There are individuals and organizations who seek to prey on the vulnerable immigrant community by falsely promising immigration benefits.
-They may promise you a green card, or pretend that you qualify under new immigration laws for benefits for which you do not qualify.
+Some individuals and organizations seek to prey on the vulnerable immigrant community by falsely promising immigration benefits.
+They may promise you a green card or pretend you qualify under new immigration laws for benefits you do not qualify for.

 You should always seek immigration advice from a licensed attorney.
 Non-attorneys who provide immigration advice may be engaging in the unauthorized practice of law, which is illegal.
-You can easily check whether a lawyer is licensed to practice law by inquiring with the state bar association.
-You can also check online here for lawyers in Pennsylvania (http://www.padisciplinaryboard.org/look-up/pa-attorney-search.php).
+By inquiring with the state bar association, you can quickly check whether a lawyer is licensed to practice law.